 6. Mason jar salads

-At work, all you need is your favorite salad dressing and a plate or bowl to dump out the jar onto and you’re ready to rock!
+At work, all you’ll need is a plate or bowl to eat the salad on—definitely no microwave necessary.

-If you’re anything like me, you constantly crave Asian-inspired food.
-Especially at work.
+If you’re anything like me, you’re constantly craving Asian-inspired food—especially at work.

 8. Pita pockets

-9. Cold proteins: canned tuna and hard-boiled eggs
+9. Cold proteins: deli meats, canned tuna, and hard-boiled eggs

-That being said, they make good high-protein choices if you don’t feel confident cooking with meat, don’t have access to a full kitchen or just need animal proteins in your cold meals!
+While these aren’t my favorites, I know from what people have told me how great they can be if you don’t feel confident cooking with meat or don’t have access to a full kitchen and need some kinda animal protein in your meals.

-I hope this post helped you get some more inspiration and navigate the world of no-reheat meal preps.
+I hope this post gives you the inspiration you need to navigate the world of no-reheat meal prep.

-Got any favorite no-reheat ideas of your own?
-Drop them below.
+Have any favorite no-reheat ideas of your own?
+Drop them below!